BuvinduS/YOLO-speed-estimation/README.md

 YOLOv8 model weights are **not included** in this repository.

-Ultralytics automatically downloads the required pretrained weights (e.g., `yolov8n.pt`) on first run to a specified directory given it exists.
+Ultralytics automatically downloads the required pretrained weights (e.g., `yolov8m.pt`) on first run to a specified directory given it exists.

 In the current folder structure the weights will be downloaded to ```YOLO-weights``` and be stored there.

+Model m (`yolov8m.pt`) is recommended for a decent balance between detection accuracy and performance.

 ## Running the Project